Genaker/Magento2_Payment_Bot_Block/README.md

 ## Configuration

+Using **ENV** varriables

 ## Specifications

  - Observer
  - core_abstract_load_before > Genaker\BlockPaymentBot\Observer\Webapi\Core\AbstractLoadBefore

-## Attributes

 ## Requirements
-This Module has a dependency on redis.
-If your magento store is not running redis this module will have not effect on protecting your site.
+This Module has a dependency on  phpRedis.
+If your magento store is not running Redis, this module will have no effect on protecting your site.
 It won't break your site, but the protection will not be enabled.

 ## Testing